be-favorite/be-favorite/README.md

 - 🌱 I’m currently learning **deep learning, {torch} and {dbplyr} in R**

-- 📝 I regularly write articles on [be-favorite.tistory.com](be-favorite.tistory.com)
+- 📝 I regularly write articles on [be-favorite.tistory.com](be-favorite.tistory.com) (only written in Korean :joy:)

 - 💬 Ask me about **everything related to R, statistics, and machine learning**